 Summary: Women first voted in Victorian elections in 1908, but could not become members of Parliament until 1924.
-Since then Victoria has had many female members, including ministers, and a female Premier.
+Since then Victoria has had many female members, including ministers, Speakers and a female Premier.

 Victorian women could not vote in State elections until 1908, making Victoria the last state to give women the vote.
 From 1889 to 1908 many private members’ bills were introduced in an effort to grant women voting rights.

 Victorian women first voted in the Legislative Council election of 1910, and then in the general election of 1911.
 It wasn't until 1924 that women were allowed to stand for Parliament in Victoria.

 Many arguments were raised in both Houses of Parliament against women voting, including: